(Pittsburg Replacement Depot;

 of modern efficiency can truly state, "Mission Accomplished."

-Units at Camp Stoneman
+Army Units Assigned to Camp Stoneman